DNS and Domain Names

 echo {a..m}.root-servers.net.

-Those top level domains should know where to send the query next.
+Those top level domains will know where to send the query next.
 In many cases, the next path is to send the query to a custom domain server.
 For example, Google's custom name servers are: ns1.google.com to ns4.google.com.
 UK's custom name servers are: sndc1.net.uky.edu and sndc2.net.uky.edu.
 Finally, those custom name servers will know the IP address that maps to the domain.

 dig @e.root-servers.net google.com